 High-quality down sleeping bags are warmer for the weight than similarly rated synthetic sleeping bags, prompting us to choose them for most fastpacking trips.
 Down insulation also compresses smaller than synthetic insulation and bounces back from compression better than synthetic, giving it a longer lifespan.
 The primary benefit of synthetic sleeping bags is that they retain their warmth even when wet.

-Some sleeping bags, such as the Outdoor Vitals StormLoft Down TopQuilt 15 and Sea to Summit Spark Down Sleeping Bag – 30F, have down treated with a water-repellent coating that helps keep it warmer when damp.
+Some sleeping bags, such as the Outdoor Vitals StormLoft Down TopQuilt 15 and Sea to Summit Spark Down Sleeping Bag – 30F, have down treated with a water-repellent coating that helps keep them warmer when damp.
 People who try to avoid using animal products may also prefer to opt for a synthetic sleeping bag.

 This guide features award-winning sleeping bags, including the Katabatic Gear Alsek 22F Quilt on the left and the Outdoor Vitals StormLoft Down TopQuilt 15.
 Photo: iRunFar/Ben Kilbourne